Medical contribution by: Stephen J. Greenhouse, M.D.

 When choosing a fertility center, it’s important to research the many different options available to you.
 Finding a center relatively close to your home; a center that values patient care; and a center that has reproductive endocrinologists with extensive experience, are all very important components of the decision-making process.
 But the most important factor to research often comes down to the center’s infertility success rates.
 By learning a few simple points, you’ll be able to determine what infertility success rates really mean, without needing an advanced degree in statistics.

-Reporting Infertility Success Ratesgraphs and charts
+Reporting Infertility Success Rates

 In 1992, Congress passed the Fertility Clinic Success Rate and Certificate Act—endorsed by the American Society for Reproductive Medicine (ASRM) and the Society for Assisted Reproductive Technology (SART)—which requires clinics to collect and make public the results of assisted reproductive technology (ART) treatments including in vitro fertilization (IVF), frozen embryo transfer (FET), and donor egg treatment.
 On SART’s website, you can view infertility success rates for individual fertility centers and also view the national data summary, which depicts the national average, based upon data from every fertility center in the country.